-Before being accepted into the FBI, candidates must pass medical, physical and psychological examinations, take an oral and written examination, and undergo an extensive background check.
+Before being accepted into the FBI, candidates must pass a medical, physical, and psychological examinations, take an oral and written examination and undergo an extensive background check.

 Candidates must also fall between the ages of 23 and 36 years, although age wavers can be made for eligible veterans who have passed their 37th birthday.

 Training: Once accepted, candidates undergo 20 weeks of intensive training at the FBI academy on the US Marine Corps base in Quantico, Virginia.
 Trainees live on campus and participate in a variety of class-based and outdoors training including: